lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

 `--some-gpu`

   Select only jobs that did use some GPU (even if the GPU avg/max statistics round to zero).

+`--completed`

+  Select only jobs that have completed (have no samples at the last time recorded in the log).

+`--running`

+  Select only jobs that are still running (have a sample at the last time recorded in the log).

 ### Output filter options